Federal Constitution of the United Mexican States of 1857: Opposition

-In December 1856, Pope Pius IX denounced the new Constitution and criticized the Juárez Law and Lerdo Law: "All privileges of ecclesiastical jurisdiction are removed; it establishes that no one can absolutely enjoy emoluments that are a serious burden for society; everyone who can be bound by any obligation that implies either a contract, or a promise, or religious vows is prohibited; the free exercise of all cults is admitted, and everyone is granted the full power to manifest publicly and openly all kinds of opinions and thoughts".
+In December 1856, Pope Pius IX denounced the new Constitution and criticized the Juárez Law and the Lerdo Law: "All privileges of ecclesiastical jurisdiction are removed; it establishes that no one can absolutely enjoy emoluments that are a serious burden for society; everyone who can be bound by any obligation that implies either a contract, or a promise, or religious vows is prohibited; the free exercise of all cults is admitted, and everyone is granted the full power to manifest publicly and openly all kinds of opinions and thoughts."
 In March 1857, Archbishop José Lázaro de la Garza y Ballesteros stated that Catholics could not swear allegiance to the Constitution on pain of excommunication.

 Justice Minister Ezequiel Montes met in the Holy See with the Cardinal Secretary of State.
-The Pope accepted the Ley Juárez and disposals of Lerdo Law but demanded the ability to acquire political rights.
+The Pope accepted the Juárez Law and the disposals of the Lerdo Law but demanded the ability to acquire political rights.
 The negotiations were interrupted by the resignation of President Comonfort.

 In Mexico, the Congress presided over by Valentín Gómez Farías and the head of the Executive Comonfort swore the Constitution on 5 February 1857, which was promulgated on 11 March.
 Despite the fact that Comonfort won the elections, and that in December he should extend his mandate for a new presidential term, he considered that his popularity was seriously affected by the constitutional reforms in religious matters.
 In December he expressed his intention to reverse the reforms achieved by the Legislative branch.